 I think we all agree that beef pot pies, beef stew, pot roasts, chili, and braised short ribs, are the most comforting soul-warming foods, perfect for those cold winter nights.
 However, I will be the first to say that these delicious meaty recipes can take some time to cook.

-How To Make Homemade Beef Pot Pie
+Making Homemade Beef Pot Pie with no crust

 FAQs